uber/cadence/common/archiver/gcloud/README.md

 The syntax for the query is based on SQL

 Supported column names are
+- WorkflowType *String*
 - WorkflowID *String*
 - StartTime *Date*
 - CloseTime *Date*
 - SearchPrecision *String - Day, Hour, Minute, Second*

-WorkflowID and SearchPrecision are always required.
+WorkflowType and SearchPrecision are always required.
 One of StartTime and CloseTime are required and they are mutually exclusive.

 Searching for a record will be done in times in the UTC timezone